-Jeffrey R. Blease is a partner and litigation lawyer with Foley & Lardner LLP and has practiced law for more than 30 years.
-Throughout his career, Mr. Blease has represented clients involved in all aspects of the construction industry, including owners, national contractors, developers, engineers, subcontractors, and suppliers.
-He is chair of Foley’s highly rated national Construction Practice overseeing more than 43 dedicated construction attorneys and serves on the firm’s national, 13 person Management Committee.
+Jeffrey R. Blease is a partner and litigation lawyer with Foley & Lardner LLP and has practiced law for 34 years.
+Throughout his career, Jeffrey has represented clients involved in all aspects of the construction industry, including owners, national contractors, developers, engineers, subcontractors and suppliers.
+He is chair of Foley’s nationally recognized tier one Construction Practice overseeing more than 43 dedicated construction attorneys and serves on the firm’s national Management Committee and Partner Compensation Committee.
 He is also the former chair of the Litigation Department in the San Diego office.

-Mr. Blease has been lead counsel in litigation pending in many Federal jurisdictions across the United States, and in state courts in Arizona, California, Colorado, District of Columbia, Florida, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New York, Oregon, Washington, and Wisconsin.
+Jeffrey has been lead counsel in litigation pending in many Federal jurisdictions across the United States, and in state courts in Arizona, California, Colorado, District of Columbia, Florida, Illinois, Maryland, Massachusetts, Minnesota, Nevada, New York, Oregon, Washington and Wisconsin.
 He has handled arbitrations in many different forums and mediated hundreds of cases under the rules of several different organizations.
 He estimates he has tried more than 50 cases to verdict.

-Mr. Blease was selected as an American Lawyer (2005-2017) Top Rated Lawyer® in Construction based on his Martindale-Hubbell peer review rating of AV® Preeminent™ (highest performance rating).
-He was also recognized as a Leading Lawyer in construction by The Legal 500 (“An outstanding job – professional and responsive”) (2010-2011) and recommended in 2012-2017.
-Clients describe Mr. Blease as “responsive and ethical,” note his “tremendous legal and technical skills,” and recognize his team as a provider of “the highest-level service; its advice is consistently in line with company culture and strategic objectives,” as reported in The Legal 500.
-Mr. Blease was also selected for inclusion in the 2011 San Diego Super Lawyers® list for his work in the area of construction litigation.
-Mr. Blease leads the U.S. News – Best Lawyers® “Best Law Firms” Tier 1 nationally ranked Construction Practice at Foley.
+Jeffrey was selected as an American Lawyer (2005-2021) Top Rated Lawyer® in Construction based on his rating, AV Preeminent® in the Martindale-Hubbell® Peer Review Ratings™ (highest performance rating).
+He was also recognized as a Leading Lawyer in construction by The Legal 500 (“An outstanding job – professional and responsive”) (2010-2011) and recommended in 2012-2021.
+Clients describe Jeffrey as “responsive and ethical,” note his “tremendous legal and technical skills” and recognize his team as a provider of “the highest-level service; its advice is consistently in line with company culture and strategic objectives,” as reported in The Legal 500.
+Jeffrey was also selected for inclusion in the San Diego Super Lawyers® list for his work in the area of construction litigation.
+He leads the U.S. News – Best Lawyers® “Best Law Firms” Tier 1 nationally ranked Construction Practice at Foley.

 A representative sample of his construction litigation experience includes: